itsfarseen/userspace-tcp-ip-stack/extra/report.md

 Since it is intended to work in a resource constrained environment, it is implemented as single threaded.
 Therefore, it can only serve one client simultaneously.
 But it can serve more than one client sequentially as first client closes the connection.
-So it is suited to short lived connections like in an HTTP Web Server.
+So it is suited to short lived connections like in an HTTP Web Server for an IoT device.
 A demo HTTP Server is also included as an example, which supports a minimal subset of HTTP 1.0.

 The main goal of this project has been to understand the internal workings of the TCP protocol.
 It was a really good learning experience to read the original